intuition-dev/intuDocs/slides/slides.md

 #### - We need content: We need SEO!
 ### No matter what app we build, you need SEO.
 (Static is a plus)

-==DEMO== simple ( intu's API, make a new static page, keyboard, standard web component, SEO, call a 3rd party API, custom server api in javascript)
+==DEMO== SEO ( intu's API, make a new static page, keyboard, standard web component, SEO, call a 3rd party API, custom server api in javascript)

 ---